Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Introduction

 Although intuitive for human learners, ICL poses a mystery for optimization theories because of the significant format shift between ICL prompts and pre-training corpus.
-There have been lots of efforts in providing a theoretical understanding of how LLMs implement ICL.
+There have been lots of efforts to provide a theoretical understanding of how LLMs implement ICL.
 Some work~\citep{xieexplanation, wang2023large} approaches this problem from a data perspective: they claim that ICL is possible if a model masters Bayesian inference on pre-training distribution.
-However, they fail to explain how such inference is feasibly implemented in practical language models, nor did their theory provide insights into ICL behaviors.
+Our paper also follows the setting in \citet{xieexplanation} that models the natural language as a mixture of sub-distributions and that LLMs conduct Bayesian inference on it while focusing on providing a tractable approximation of ICL inference via kernel regression along with insights into ICL behaviors.
 Another stream of work conjectures that under a simple linear setting: $[x, y]$ where $y = w^\top x$ and the input sequence $x$ only has length 1, \hengarchived{what does linear setting mean? elaborate?} they can construct a Transformer~\citep{vaswani2017attention} to implement gradient descent (GD) algorithm over ICL prompt~\citep{akyrek2023what, von2022transformers, gargcan}.
-However, this constrained setting diverges from the most interesting part of ICL, as state-of-the-art LLMs work with linguistic tasks \hengarchived{are you indicating some linguistic tasks are not linear? what does that mean? do you mean tasks like parsing and structured prediction? also linear in input/output?} where the sequential textual inputs has complex semantic structures, and ICL emerges from pre-training on general-purpose corpus instead of explicit ICL training.
+However, this constrained setting diverges from the most interesting part of ICL, as state-of-the-art LLMs work with linguistic tasks \hengarchived{are you indicating some linguistic tasks are not linear? what does that mean? do you mean tasks like parsing and structured prediction? also linear in input/output?} where the sequential textual inputs have complex semantic structures, and ICL emerges from pre-training on general-purpose corpus instead of explicit ICL training.

-In this work, we delve deeper into the question of \textit{what mechanism enables Transformer-based LLMs to, after pre-training on a general language corpus, accomplish in-context learning on sequential data}.
+In this work, we delve deeper into the question of \textit{how to understand the mechanism that enables Transformer-based pre-trained LLMs to accomplish in-context learning on sequential data}.
 We specifically explore the hypothesis that LLMs employ a kernel regression algorithm when confronted with in-context prompts.
 Kernel regression adopts a non-parametric form

 when making predictions, where $K(x, x_i)$ is a kernel that measures the similarity between inputs $x$ and $x_i$.
-In plain words, it estimates the output $\hat{y}$ on $x$ by drawing information from similar other data points $x_i$ and take a weighted sum on their $y_i$.
+In plain words, it estimates the output $\hat{y}$ on $x$ by drawing information from similar other data points $x_i$ and taking a weighted sum on their $y_i$.